Olatubosun/rocksdb.docs/Simulation-Cache.md

 **sim_capacity \* entry_size / (entry_size + block_size)**,
 * 76 <= entry_size (key_size + other) <= 104,
-* BlockBasedTableOptions.block_size = 4096 by default but is configurable
+* BlockBasedTableOptions.block_size = 4096 by default but is configurable.

 Therefore, by default the actual memory overhead of SimCache is around **sim_capacity \* 2%**.